 The very first industrial exhibition in the city was held in 1811 and was followed by many other events, which paved the way for the establishment of the NOWEA organisation in 1947.
 NOWEA - now known around the world as Messe Dusseldorf - gradually outgrew its local character and gained an international significance, hosting and organising events in all major sectors.
 Starting with merely 4800 sq m, the organisation needed more space even after expanding its initial Ehrenhof premises.
 In 1971 Messe Dusseldorf moved to the venue in Stockum it still occupies today.

 The transformation of Messe Dusseldorf continues with the 2030 Masterplan.
 So far halls 6, 7, 8a and 8b were built as part of it, as well as the North Entrance, while halls 4, 5, 10, 11, 12, 13 and 14 were modernised.
-Presently, halls 1 and 2 are being consolidated into the new multifunctional hall 1 featuring meeting rooms and additional space.
-This stage of the 2030 project will be completed by the autumn of 2019, along with a new glass-enclosed South Entrance and adjacent parking facilities.
+The latest developments involved halls 1 and 2 being consolidated into the new multifunctional hall 1 featuring meeting rooms and additional space.
+This stage of the 2030 project was completed in 2019, along with a new glass-enclosed South Entrance and adjacent parking facilities.

 Arriving to the trade fair complex by public transport from the central station or Heinrich-Heine-Allee via U-Bahn lines U78, U79 and bus line 722 is easy and fast.
 The two transport hubs mentioned above are connected to most areas of the city and its surroundings.